 In Figure 8, the second and third columns contain the graphs of the relative position accuracy (percentage) and the orientation error (degrees); lower is better in both cases.
-After the smoothing step both estimates have good accuracy: the smoothed relative position estimates are all within 3% relative error, and relative orientation error is less than 0.2 deg.
+After the smoothing step, both estimates have good accuracy: the smoothed relative position estimates are all within 3% relative error, and relative orientation error is less than 0.2 deg.
 These results demonstrate that the proposed algorithm can detect the pattern, estimate the relative poses accurately, and adapt the detection scale accordingly.

-6.2 Comparison with Existing Fiducial Marker System
+6.2.
+Comparison with an Existing Fiducial Marker System

-The prevailing approaches to tag-based (e.g., planar known patch marker) localization are edge- or linebased and often encode marker identity information as part of the tag (called the data payload) [Olson, 2011, Wagner et al., 2008, Fiala, 2005].
-They have been used for relative pose estimation [Olson et al., 2012] and global localization [Lorenz et al., 2012].
-This section includes a comparison of the proposed target pattern detection with AprilTag [Olson, 2011].
-AprilTag is a visual fiducial system for 6DOF camera localization.
-It will serve as the baseline algorithm for comparison given that it has been comprehensively validated against other fiducial systems including ARToolkitPlus [Wagner et al., 2008] and ARTag [Fiala, 2005], and it was shown to be preferable in terms of localization accuracy, robustness, processing frame-rate, etc [Olson, 2011].
-Although ARToolkitPlus has good performance, especially in terms of frame-rate processing, it does not provide high localization accuracy across a large range of distances; it has also poor orientation estimation (in noiseless synthetic scenarios).
+The prevailing approaches to tag-based (e.g., planar known patch marker) localization are edge- or line-based and often encode marker identity information as part of the tag (called the data payload) (Fiala, 2005; Olson, 2011; Wagner, Reitmayr, Mulloni, Drummond, & Schmalstieg, 2008).
+They have been used for relative pose estimation (Olson et al., 2012) and global localization (Lorenz et al., 2012).
+This section includes a comparison of the proposed target pattern detection with AprilTag (Olson, 2011).
+AprilTag is a visual fiducial system for 6-DOF camera localization.
+It will serve as the baseline algorithm for comparison given that it has been comprehensively validated against other fiducial systems including ARToolkitPlus (Wagner et al., 2008) and ARTag (Fiala, 2005), and it was shown to be preferable in terms of localization accuracy, robustness, processing frame-rate, etc. (Olson, 2011).
+Although ARToolkit-Plus has good performance, especially in terms of frame-rate processing, it does not provide high localization accuracy across a large range of distances; it also has poor orientation estimation (in noiseless synthetic scenarios).
 In contrast, AprilTag provides accurate relative pose across a large range of distances and orientations.